Research Fellowship 2023

 - Description of the project.
 The description should have the following sections: background, aims, methods, timetable, references.

-- Recommendation form for research experience or recommendation form for research training fellowship from the chair of the home department
+- Recommendation form from the chair of the home department

 - Recommendation letter from another neurologist

-- Letter of acceptance / or acceptance form for research experience or acceptance form for research training from the chair of the host institution (including short CV and short bibliography of the proposed mentor at the host institution)
+- Letter of acceptance / or acceptance form from the chair of the host institution (including short CV and short bibliography of the proposed mentor at the host institution)

 TIPP: Applicants and hosts are expected to have consulted and worked together on any application to maximise the likelihood of success.